The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 Edward Theodore Gein was born on August 27, 1906, in La Crosse County, Wisconsin.
 He grew up in a loveless, abusive home dominated by an extreme, religiously fanatic mother and a weak, alcoholic father.

-His mother, Augusta Gein, controlled the family with fear and religious shame.
+His mother, Augusta Gein, was a domineering mother who controlled the family with fear and religious shame.
 She believed women were sinful and corrupt and warned her sons that the world was filled with evil and temptation.
 Ed and his older brother Henry weren’t allowed to have friends.
 They were isolated from the town and raised to believe that pleasure was a sin and women were evil.

 The Deaths That Changed Everything ☠️